Select Language

 Main content starts here.

 Cherry blossoms are a top highlight of Tokyo in early April.
-Hugely popular events include Ueno Park's Ueno Sakura Matsuri, the Sumida Park Sakura Festival, and the Chiyoda Cherry Blossom Festival which takes place along the Chidorigafuchi walkway to the west of the Imperial Palace.
+There are plenty of hugely popular events, such as the Chiyoda Cherry Blossom Festival held along the Chidorigafuchi walkway on the west side of the Imperial Palace, Ueno Park's Ueno Sakura Matsuri (Cherry Blossom Festival), and the Sumida Park Sakura Festival.
 Petals dance in the air as they fall like snow, and float on the surface of rivers, creating quintessential spring scenes.

 Photo courtesy of Chiyoda City Tourism Association